 - Low or high blood pressure

-- Skin issues such as eczema or psoriasis
+- Skin issues such as acne, eczema, rosacea or psoriasis

 - Irregular menstrual cycles

 The analogy I use for when a person has a histamine intolerance is to imagine a bucket that’s been placed under a leaky roof.
 The bucket protects the floor around it until the water level overflows the bucket and problems ensue.
 If you don’t keep emptying the bucket before it overflows, the floor gets damaged.